gbourniq/portfolio/README.md

 The web application is using Django for the backend, and the frontend is based on the [Materialize CSS](https://materializecss.com) framework.
 The portfolio app can be used to displays any items (articles, medias, etc.), conveniently grouped into categories.
 A demo of the app can be viewed at https://gbournique.com.

 * App Homepage

 ![App Homepage](documentation/images/app_homepage.png)

 * Select Category

 ![Category cards](documentation/images/app_category_cards.png)

 * View Items

 ![Items](documentation/images/app_item_page.png)

-* Mobile view: Item page and Contact Us page
+* Mobile view: Items and Contact Us pages

 ![Items](documentation/images/app_mobile_view.png) ![Items](documentation/images/app_contactus_mobile_view.png)

 * Django admin endpoint (`/admin`) to edit the website content

 ![Django Admin page](documentation/images/app_django_admin.png)

 * [django-tinymce](https://pypi.org/project/django-tinymce4-lite/) widget to insert formatted text and media files

 ![Add an Item from the Admin page](documentation/images/app_admin_add_item.png)